 - Elevated blood pressure

-- Glucose metabolism problems
+- Disrupted glucose metabolism

-Some adults also develop acromegaly-like changes:
+Some adults also develop changes that echo acromegaly symptoms:

-- Enlarged hands
+- Enlarged hands and feet

 - Facial thickening